muccg/yabi/docs/backends.rst

 In Yabi there are two types of backend - execution and storage.
 As the names suggest, an execution backend is where tasks will be run, and a storage backend is where files are stored.

+Both types of backends can be static or dynamic.
+Dynamic backends are automatically created by Yabi for example using Amazon Web Services, Open Stack or other providers. see :ref:`dynamicbackends`.

 To get things up and running the best idea is to set up your first backend to a resource that you can connect to via SSH.
 Before trying to add the backend to Yabi you should be able to connect to it via the command line using ssh keys from the box running Yabi.